US/DS Light Blinking: Causes and Fixes

 Does US/DS blinking mean no internet connection?

-Why does my US/DS light stay orange?
+Why does my US/DS light stay orange or blue?

 Leave a Reply